umutsevdi/unix-assistant/README.md

 in Python.
 Everything related to the OLED display is done in C and C++.

 After successfully processing the voice data, the text is transferred through sockets to the C program.
-The C program then executes the incoming command in a seperate process and it's result is transferred to the main program via pipes.
+The C program then executes the incoming command in a separate process and it's result is transferred to the main program via pipes.
 When the command and it's result is obtained, they are both printed to the OLED screen on the current cursor position.